 The spiritual gifts, most especially discernment and wisdom, are there in part to thwart Satan's efforts to put people in bondage.
 Satan's into this bondage stuff -- he's really one hyper-kinky dude.
 Satan can use whips, chains, domination and submission, but usually doesn't.
-More often, Satan uses twisted ideas, manipulations, half-truths, the lure of sex and victory and wealth and power, fear, vengeance, self-images of shame, and the burning anger of being wronged.
+More often, Satan uses twisted ideas, the lure of sex, victory and wealth and power, manipulations, fear, vengeance, self-images of shame and blame, half-truths, and the burning anger of being wronged.
 Satan uses the show, drained of substance; the excitement, drained of reasons to celebrate.
 Satan deals marked cards from stacked decks, hands us loaded dice, and then urges us to gamble.
 Such things are Satan's idea of spiritual discipline, or more accurately, dis-spiritual un-discipline.
 And just as spiritual disciplines help to open us up more to the Holy Spirit, indulging in an evil way of life opens us up to an inner anarchy which (like all anarchies) eventually turns in on itself to crave authoritarian rule from the one who most wants that kind of absolute power.

 You could choose to do something else, and that idea would not usually be from the Devil.
 But that idea would still have to be chosen *against* when there is a more Christlike response to be chosen *for*.
 Living as a Christian is not a neutral thing; it presses on to a higher calling.
 Thus spiritual warfare could be something like choosing not to abort that child, or choosing not to throw that punch or draw that knife, or choosing to stop trying to be a hip hop star so you can have time to work with troubled teens, or choosing not to work overtime because your family needs your presence more than your money.
 Even things you're allowed to do, things you are morally justified in doing, things that would make your life a lot easier, things that create opportunities -- even those things are to be turned away, if there is a more Godly choice to make.
 The fight is fought in you and among the parts of society around you, in every moment.
 Every decision can be an act of spiritual warfare.